 It started back in 2001 when we left our former careers and jumped into the new profession of massage.
 We met while studying at the East-West College of the Healing Arts.
 Erik, coming from a career in forestry, has a great love of natural sciences.
 Faye had been a technical writer and web designer.
 Both having science-focused bachelor degrees, we were intrigued with the idea of merging the scientific with the energetic through massage.

 In 2003, we created a beautifully subdued, comforting and relaxing space where friends and loved ones can unwind together.
 It is an honor for us to work with you on supporting your well-being.
 We give our best to every one of you.

-We are both nationally certified and Oregon State licensed.
+We are both Oregon State licensed and are members of the Association for Massage and Bodywork Professionals.
 Educated at East-West College of the Healing Arts (2002), we continually develop our skills to give you uniquely-focused, high-quality hands on therapies.

 Erik works in a deep, meditative way that brings you into a peaceful state while receiving incredible structural work.

 He has helped to create dramatic structural changes in many of his clients.
 Erik is very knowledgeable in anatomy and physiology.
 His gentle, compassionate personality and excellent massage skills have made him a well-known therapist here in Portland.
 Erik grew up in New Orleans and has a Bachelor of Science in Forestry from Louisiana State University.
 Prior to massage, he worked as a forester for over a decade.

 Faye skillfully uses a variety of sensitive techniques that relax deep tissues.
 Her exacting touch is intuitively aware and is capable of impressive depth.